Disclosure

 After taking the funicular back down, don’t miss a stop at the Lover’s Grotto for a good-luck kiss on the way out.
 Because, why not?

-Next to the funicular station is the 7th century St. Peter’s Church – whose cemetery was made famous in the film The Sound of Music.
+Next to the funicular station is the 7th century St. Peter's Church – whose cemetery was made famous as one of the film locations in The Sound of Music.

 In winter especially, the cemetery gives an eery feel – perfect for imagining the Trapp family hiding here in that iconic scene.
 However, the architecture is actually quite stunning and we were surprised to see some modern-day grave sites here as well as older ones.